MaayanLab/clustergrammer/README.md

 Links also have the optional properties ```value_up``` and ```value_dn``` which allow the user to split a tile into up- and down-triangles if a link has both up- and down-values.
 If a link has only an up- or down-value then a normal square tile is shown.

-D3 Clustergram was developed by Nick Fernandez at Icahn School of Medicine at Mount Sinai.
+Clustergrammer was developed by Nick Fernandez at Icahn School of Medicine at Mount Sinai.